massacresIV/PF1EE/docs/srd/classes/core/champion/champion.md

 :::info[Changes]
 Moved to 1st level for Orisons.
 Rescaled spells per day.
 Removed caster level penalty.
 :::

+## Aura (Ex)
+At 1st level, a Champion gains a particularly powerful aura which corresponds to her Oath.

 ## Champion's Oath
 At 1st level, a Champion swears an oath that reflects the tenets of her faith, her personal code, and the ideals she upholds.
 This oath serves as the foundation of her divine power and governs how her abilities manifest.
 A Champion’s Oath grants her unique powers and modifies or enhances several of her core class features, including her Smite ability, auras, and other class features as noted in the individual oath descriptions.
 Once chosen, an oath cannot be changed.